Ewing sarcoma (brief information)

 Local therapy – surgery and radiotherapy

 Following surgery, a pathologist examines the tumour tissue under the microscope to find out how the disease has responded to the preceding chemotherapy.
 This so-called histological response is assessed by measuring the amount of the tumour cells that are still alive.
-An amount of less than 10 % vital tumour cells is defined as good response, an amount of 10 % or more vital tumour cells as inadequate response.
-The grade of response (defined as grades 1-6) is considered when deciding on further treatment steps to be taken.
+A good response to treatment is generally associated with a more favourable prognosis and is taken into account in the planning of further treatment.
+In addition to tumour response, however, treatment planning considers other factors as well, such as the extent of the disease, the presence of metastases and the outcome of the operation.

 Chemotherapy after local therapy